jex247/coinmehelp/index.rst

 ##################
-How to Talk to a Real Person at Coinme Help Cente
+How to Talk to a Real Person at Coinme Help Center
 ##################

 .. meta::